 The way solar panels work is because of a cell panel that converts sunlight directly into electricity.
-When photons (particles of sunlight) hit solar panels on top of a roof, the panel turns the photons it receives into electrons of direct current electricity.
+When photons (particles of sunlight) hit them on top of a roof, the panel turns the photons it receives into electrons of direct current electricity.
 The inverter then converts the direct current electricity into alternating current power, which can be used to power household items.

 Solar panel cells actually just need the photons emitted from daylight sun.
 In other words, even if it’s cloudy out, the sun’s photons are still being spread into the atmosphere and absorbed into the panels.
 That being said, direct sunlight is still preferred over indirect sunlight for optimal energy absorption.
 On cloudy days, solar panels produce only 10 – 25% of their capacity.
 Factors that make this range an approximation include the density of the clouds, as well as the type of solar panel; some can handle diffused light better than others.